dnsimple/dnsimple-support/content/articles/what-is-ssl-root-certificate.md

 ---
+meta: A Root SSL certificate is a certificate issued by a trusted certificate authority.
 title: What is a Root Certificate?
 excerpt: A Root SSL certificate is a certificate issued by a trusted certificate authority.
 categories: